vbaconnet-ledger/developer-portal/_docs/nano-app/load.md

 <!--  -->
 {% include alert.html style="tip" text="The <b>Nano X</b> does not support side loading, therefore you must use the device emulator <b>Speculos</b> for loading to work.
 See how to <a href='../../speculos/installation/build'>install</a> and <a href='../../speculos/user/usage'>use</a> it.
-For the Nano S or S Plus, you can read the following instructions." %}
+For the Nano S, you can read the following instructions.
+This documentation will soon be adapted for the Nano S Plus." %}
 <!--  -->

 <!--  -->
-{% include alert.html style="important" text="If you are a Mac or a Windows user, you should use a Linux Virtual Machine to load the application to a Nano S or S Plus." %}
+{% include alert.html style="important" text="If you are a Mac or a Windows user, you should use a Linux Virtual Machine to load the application to a Nano S." %}
 <!--  -->

 ## 1. Define the udev rules